VasoDrive-AP® (Casein-Derived Lactotripeptides IPP/VPP)

 VasoDrive-AP® (Kyowa Hakko USA) supplies the casein-derived lactotripeptides isoleucyl-prolyl-proline (IPP) and valyl-prolyl-proline (VPP), bioactive milk peptides with natural ACE-inhibitory activity that are studied for supporting healthy blood pressure.
 This is distinct from the site's generic casein-protein entry: casein protein is a bulk dietary protein, whereas VasoDrive-AP® is a concentrated source of the specific BP-active tripeptides.
 Honest framing: meta-analyses show a modest blood-pressure reduction with notable heterogeneity, and effects tend to be smaller and less consistent in Western/European populations than in Japanese trials.

-Studied Dose Lactotripeptide trials commonly used a few mg/day of combined IPP+VPP (often ~3–10 mg/day); VasoDrive-AP® is dosed to provide a standardized tripeptide amount per manufacturer guidance.
+Studied Dose ~3-10 mg/day combined IPP+VPP; VasoDrive-AP® dosed to a standardized tripeptide amount per manufacturer guidance.

 Benefits